0xSero/partisia-docs/docs/pbc-as-a-second-layer-live-example-ethereum.md

  5. Once the result has been computed and signed, find the result of the vote in the state and verify that it is as expected.

+By following these steps you have now cast a secret vote and counted the result using PBC.

 Note that since this example is publicly available, other votes may have been cast.
 Identify the latest vote by the result with the highest vote_id.

-If you encounter any issues while casting your vote or counting the result, you are always welcome to ask for assistance in our Discord forum.
+If you encounter any issues while casting your vote or counting the result, you are always welcome to ask for assistance in our [active community](https://partisiablockchain.com/community).

-In summary, by following these steps you have now cast a secret vote and counted the result using PBC.

 ## Transfer the result securely back to Ethereum